-- Did you pay wages of \$1,500 or more to employees in any calendar quarter during 2014 or 2015? - Did you have one or more employees for at least some part of a day in any 20 or more different weeks in 2014 or 20 or more different weeks in 2015?
+• Did you pay wages of \$1,500 or more to employees in any calendar guarter during 2019 or 2020?

+• Did you have one or more employees for at least some part of a day in any 20 or more different weeks in 2019 or 20 or more different weeks in 2020?
 Count all full-time, part-time, and temporary employees.
 However, if your business is a partnership, don't count its partners.

 If your business was sold or transferred during the year, each employer who answered "Yes" to at least one question above must file Form 940.
-However, don't include any wages paid by the predecessor employer on your Form 940 unless you are a successor employer.
-For details, see Successor employer under Type of Return.
+However, don't include any wages paid by the predecessor employer on your Form 940 unless you're a successor employer.
+For details, see Successor employer under Type of Return, later.

-If you aren't liable for FUTA tax for 2015 because you made no payments to employees in 2015, check box c in the top right corner of the form.
+If you're not liable for FUTA tax for 2020 because you made no payments to employees in 2020, check box c in the top right corner of the form.
 Then go to Part 7, sign the form, and file it with the IRS.

 If you won't be liable for filing Form 940 in the future because your business has closed or because you stopped paying wages, check box d in the top right corner of the form.
-See Final: Business closed or stopped paying wages under Type of Return for more information.
+For more information, see Final: Business closed or stopped paying wages under Type of Return, later.

-For Employers of Household Employees . . .
+For Employers of Household Employees ...

-If you are a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2014 or 2015.
+If you're a household employer, you must pay FUTA tax on wages that you paid to your household employees only if you paid cash wages of \$1,000 or more in any calendar quarter in 2019 or 2020.